robertorcosta/azure-docs.pt-br/articles/virtual-desktop/set-up-scaling-script.md

      $tenantName = Read-Host -Prompt "Enter the name of your WVD tenant"

-     $hostPoolName = Read-Host -Prompt "Enter the name of the host pool you’d like to scale"
+     $hostPoolName = Read-Host -Prompt "Enter the name of the host pool you'd like to scale"

-     $recurrenceInterval = Read-Host -Prompt "Enter how often you’d like the job to run in minutes, e.g. ‘15’"
+     $recurrenceInterval = Read-Host -Prompt "Enter how often you'd like the job to run in minutes, e.g. '15'"

      $beginPeakTime = Read-Host -Prompt "Enter the start time for peak hours in local time, e.g. 9:00"